Closure in Moscow

 Closure in Moscow is an Australian progressive rock band that formed in Melbourne, Victoria in 2006.
 The group is composed of guitarist-singer Mansur Zennelli, guitarist Michael Barrett, drummer Salvatore Aidone, bassist Duncan Millar and lead singer Christopher de Cinque.
-To date they have released one extended-play and two full-length studio albums: The Penance and the Patience (2008), First Temple (2009) and Pink Lemonade (2014) respectively.
-The band has reached notable success throughout the international rock circuit for their live performances and avant garde sound.
+To date they have released one extended play and three full-length studio albums: The Penance and the Patience (2008), First Temple (2009), Pink Lemonade (2014), and Soft Hell (2023) respectively.
+The band has reached notable success throughout the international rock circuit for their live performances and avant-garde sound.